 Parts list are for nominal 6V output with 1S input, different values

-required for 12V or 9V output (details to come).
+required for 12V or 9V output (see BOM for details).

 Atmel .hex file for programming